alexli8/alexli8.github.io/_pages/about.md

 During postgraduate studies, I ran a startup with my classmates, which aimed to provide convenient information services for college students.
 Though our attempts failed, I gained lots of valuable experience and identified my goal for life, which is to think and solve meaningful problems for human society.

-I'm going to apply Ph.D position in combinations of machine learning, bioinformatics and topological data analysis in 2023.
-Below are my detailed experiences and electronic materials.

 ## Education Background
 + B.S. in [School of Mathemathics](https://www.math.sdu.edu.cn/index.htm), [Shandong University](https://www.en.sdu.edu.cn/), 2015.9--2019.6